henon/GitSharp/README.txt

     * Create a new repository.

-    * Read and write refs, including walking through symrefs.
+    * Read and write refs, including walking through symrefs. (not ported yet)

-    * Read, update and write the Git index.
+    * Read, update and write the Git index. (updating and writing not ported yet)

-    * Checkout in dirty working directory if trivial.
+    * Checkout in dirty working directory if trivial. (not ported yet)

     * Walk the history from a given set of commits looking for commits introducing changes in files under a specified path.

-    * Object transport
+    * Object transport  (not ported yet)
       Fetch via ssh, git, http, Amazon S3 and bundles.
       Push via ssh, git and Amazon S3.
-JGit does not yet deltify the pushed packs so they may be a lot larger than C Git packs.
+Git# does not yet deltify the pushed packs so they may be a lot larger than C Git packs.

 == Missing Features ==

-There are a lot of missing features.
-You need the real Git for this.
+There are a lot of missing features in jgit and thus also in Git#.
+You need the real Git for those.
 For some operations it may just be the preferred solution also.
 There are not just a command line, there is e.g. git-gui that makes committing partial files simple.